 - Generalized Anxiety Disorder

 Numerous reports have studied the benefits of undergoing exposure therapy, with a host of positive outcomes reported for those that have a specific phobia, social anxiety disorder, or chronic PTSD.
 Over time, some people find their negative reactions to feared stimuli decrease or at least weaken when it comes to previously learned negative associations.
 Additionally, some people find a greater sense of self-efficacy after learning they are capable of confronting a fear or anxiety, finding they can now attach more realistic beliefs about feared situations.

 Taking The Next Step

-While there is a large amount of research that supports the benefits of exposure therapy as an effective treatment for anxiety, post-traumatic stress disorder (PTSD), and other phobias, it is essential to find a therapist who specializes in this form of treatment before getting started.
+While there is a large amount of behavior research that supports the benefits of exposure therapy as an effective treatment for anxiety, post-traumatic stress disorder (PTSD), and other phobias, it is essential to find a therapist who specializes in this form of treatment before getting started.
 While there are different phasing techniques to lessen any re-traumatization, as well as many different types of exposure, the key is to find a therapist who can implement the best treatment for your unique situation.
 When done effectively, the results can be life-changing.